Gigaspaces/xap-docs/site/content/xap/12.2/security/security-getting-started.markdown

 {{% ssummary %}}{{% /ssummary %}}

-This section will get you started quickly with XAP security mechanism.
+This topic is designed to get you started quickly with the XAP security mechanism.

 # Layers of Security

-The security can be applied in three separate layers.
+XAP security can be applied in three separate layers:

-* The [data layer](securing-your-data.html) that includes Space and Processing Units.
+* The [data layer](securing-your-data.html), which includes Space and Processing Units.
-* The [grid layer](securing-the-grid-services.html) that includes grid components (GSA, GSM, GSC, XAP Manager + RESTful API).
+* The [grid layer](securing-the-grid-services.html), which includes grid components (GSA, GSM, GSC, XAP Manager + RESTful API).
-* The [transport layer](securing-the-transport-layer-using-ssl.html) that provides a generic network filter with SSL support.
+* The [transport layer](securing-the-transport-layer-using-ssl.html), which provides a generic network filter with SSL support.

-You may secure either or all for maximum security.
+You may secure any of these, or all of them for maximum security.

 # Configuring Security

 Security is configured using a property file that includes required and custom properties.
-For more information see the following sections on:
+For more information, refer to the following parts of the Security section in this Administration guide:

 * [Space and Processing Unit](security-configurations.html) configuration options
 * [Grid components](security-configurations-ext.html) configuration options